Skip to content

 The most common side effects of Slynd® include acne, headache, breast pain and tenderness, weight gain, menstrual cramps, nausea, severe vaginal bleeding and less sexual desire.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 As with some other oral contraceptives, when you take Slynd®, you may have bleeding and spotting between periods, called unscheduled bleeding.
-This is normal and may occur during the first few months of use.
+This is common and may occur during the first few months of use.
 With continued use, you may not experience periods at all while taking Slynd®.
-If you happen to experience heavy bleeding or spotting again after you have had regular menstrual cycles, call your healthcare provider.
+If you experience changes in menstrual bleeding, call your healthcare provider.
 It is important to continue your pills on a regular schedule to prevent a pregnancy.